my cancer chronicle: methodology

 Now, I was particularly interested in the imaging data.
 If you are navigating CoZo, imaging datasets are displayed in a third-party platform called Sectra Uniview.
 The experience online is really smooth (though it’s always best to let a physician walk you through medical data), and from there you can even download a full set of images.

-This is great, of course, even though the only way to download the images is in the DICOM format.
-DICOM is the standard format for Digital Imaging and Communications in Medicine that makes sure that different imaging machines and software from different manufacturers (like CT scanners, MRIs, X-ray machines, and computers) can easily read, store, and share the same images and patient data with each other.
-In one word: interoperability.
-I LOVE IT!
+This is great, of course, but once you have downloaded the images, you realize that they are stored in a format that your computer doesn’t know how to open or process.
+This format is called DICOM and it’s the standard format for Digital Imaging and Communications in Medicine.
+This common format makes sure that different imaging machines and software from different manufacturers (like CT scanners, MRIs, X-ray machines, and computers) can easily read, store, and share the same images and patient data with each other.
+In one word, the format ensures interoperability.
+This means that your data can be read across hospitals, research units, different machines in the same hospital.
+Lovely concept, really.

-However, because the format contains image data along with patients metadata, you just can’t go ahead and open an image like you normally would.
-There are open source viewers available online, but I really wanted to have access to the pixels (you’ll see why later on), so I used the pydicom open source library.
+But still, because the format contains patients metadata along with the image data, you can’t just go ahead and open an image like you would normally do.
+There are open source viewers available online (this seems like a good one), but I really wanted to have access to the pixels, so I ended up using the pydicom open source library.

 It’s really easy to use, you can find a rather trivial script here.